Need Money for College?

 1) The initial credit review is based on review of all the information you and your cosigner (if applicable) provide during the application process and the information obtained from your credit report(s).
 If you pass the initial credit review, you will need to provide acceptable documentation such as your income verification and Applicant Self-Certification Form and we will need the certification from your school before the final loan approval.

-2) The current fixed interest rates range from % to % in effect as of 7/1/2021.
+2) The current fixed interest rates range from 2.99% to 7.38% in effect as of 7/6/2023.
 The fixed interest rate and Annual Percentage Rate (APR) may be higher depending upon (1) the student’s and cosigner’s (if applicable) credit histories (2) the repayment option and loan term selected, and (3) the requested loan amount and other information provided on the online loan application.
 If approved, applicants will be notified of the rate qualified for within the stated range.
-APRs range from % (with Auto Pay Discount5) to %.
+APRs range from 2.74% (with Auto Pay Discount5) to 6.89%.
 The APR reflects the estimated total cost of the loan, including upfront fees, accruing interest and the effect of capitalized interest.
-The APR examples (lowest and highest) assume a $10,000 loan disbursed over two transactions.
-The lowest current APR, based on a 10-year repayment term (120 months), an immediate repayment plan, monthly principal and interest payments of $99.17, has a which includes a 0.25% interest rate reduction for payments via auto pay5.
-The highest current APR is based on a 15-year repayment term (180 months), a deferred repayment plan with a deferment period of 60 months upon initial disbursement, a six month grace period before repayment begins, monthly principal and interest payments of $139.82 and has a % interest rate.
+The lowest APR example assumes a $10,000 loan disbursed in a single transaction; the highest APR example assumes a $10,000 loan disbursed over two transactions.
+The lowest current APR, based on a 5-year repayment term (60 months), an immediate repayment plan, monthly principal and interest payments of $178.53, has a 2.74% interest rate which includes a 0.25% interest rate reduction for payments via auto pay5.
+The highest current APR, based on a 15-year repayment term (180 months), a deferred repayment plan with a deferment period of 60 months upon initial disbursement, a six-month grace period before repayment begins, monthly principal and interest payments of $128.78, has an 7.38% interest rate.
 The fixed interest rate assigned to a loan will never change except as required by law or if you request and qualify for the ACH reduction benefit(s) or Graduation reward.
 Repayment terms and options available may vary depending upon the amount borrowed.